 Sprints are nothing but short iterations, which usually take 1-3 weeks to accomplish the meeting’s determined task.
 The tasks should be equally segregated amongst the team members to complete the task during each sprint successfully.
 Sprints should be continuously repeated until all the essential features of the product are ready.
-On completion of the sprint, you can review what is working and what not in your product and make necessary adjustments accordingly before moving on to the next.
+Upon completion of the sprint, you can review what is working and what is not in your product and make necessary adjustments accordingly before moving on to the next.

 Steps Involved in Agile Project Management

 Agile project management’s main goal is to come up with shorter development cycles and more product releases.
 Having a shorter time frame enables the team to react efficiently to the client’s requirements’ changes.

 As said before, there are various Agile frameworks like Scrum, Kanban, Xtreme Programming, lean, and still more.
 Each of the methodologies has a certain basic process to follow.
 The process includes the following steps:

 Before starting with the project, the entire should be thorough with the project objective, scope of the project, and goal to be achieved.
 The main purpose of this phase is to address the changes and make necessary additions to the project.